 Fonts

-This template uses the following fonts:
+This template uses the following fonts (from Google fonts):

-If you want to use typst locally, you can download the fonts from the links above and install them on your system.
-Otherwise, when using the web version add the fonts to your project.
+If you want to use typst locally, you can download the fonts from the links above and install them on your system (Hint: You need the TTF-files located within the static

 For further information on how to add fonts to your project, please refer to the Typst documentation.